 Mad 1204 gives us Tommy Jones turning in what may his greatest performance, on "I Surrender Dear."
 (And Tommy Jones, as we will see, was outstanding on ballads.)
-It will stand with any of the great jazz ballad performances, including Coleman Hawkins' rendition of the same tune; what a shame that it has only circulated on an obscure 45 with a maximum press run of 1000.
+It will hold up against any of the great jazz ballad performances, including Coleman Hawkins' rendition of the same tune; what a shame it's only circulated on an obscure 45 with a maximum press run of 1000.
 1205, on the other hand, is Jones' own lounge ballad on the subject of world peace; it is strictly a vocal vehicle.
 Bob Knowles' playing resembles his later work on the two George Green LPs (see below).

 Oscar Lindsay (voc); Tommy Jones (ts); poss.
 Ernie Harper (p); poss.
 Adam Lambert (eg); poss.
 Booker Collins (b).